dekuNukem/RGBeeb/README.md

 * And most importantly, the slot cutouts near the front edge are perfect for mounting 5.25" inch drives!

 The clean and minimalist design also changed my mind about the overall aesthetics.
-Instead of full-on obnoxious RGB blast, now I kind of want something more subtle and tasteful.
+Instead of full-on obnoxious RGB blast, now I want something more subtle and tasteful.
 It's still early, so I'll see what I can do.

 It's not cheap, but I really liked it, so I ordered one.